OptimalScale/LMFlow/contrib/tool-finetune/README.md

 ### Command-Line Arguments
 - `--model-name-or-path` - Specifies the name or path of the model used for
-- `conversation_template` - So far supports the following choices: llama3_for_tool, qwen2_for_tool
+- `--conversation_template` - So far supports the following choices: llama3_for_tool, qwen2_for_tool
-- `dataset_path` - The path to the dataset that has been converted to the specified format
+- `--dataset_path` - The path to the dataset that has been converted to the specified format
-- `output_model_path` - Directory to store the finetuned model and logs
+- `--output_model_path` - Directory to store the finetuned model and logs